connorzittrauer/CTEC-Demo/ai-information.md

       POSTGRES_DB: authdb
 ```
 ### II.
 Bugs
-The backend was accepting malformed or extra JSON fields more loosely than it should have been, so we introduced `request.go`
+The backend was accepting malformed or extra JSON fields more loosely than it should have been, so we introduced `request.go`.

 ### Refactors
-As part of the front end cleanpup, codex ran `npm lint` as enforce styling standards and act as a quality gate check.
-Also, some of the frontend code was ***modularized for readability/maintanability***.
-The `auth.ts` file was making raw `fetch` calls fdirectly.
-Codex suggested adding a wrapper in `client.ts`
+As part of the front-end cleanup, Codex ran `npm lint` to enforce styling standards and act as a quality gate check.
+Also, some of the frontend code was ***modularized for readability/maintainability***.
+The `auth.ts` file was making raw `fetch` calls directly.
+Codex suggested adding a wrapper in `client.ts`.

 Before codex refactor:
 ```js